SeqNjoy: Complete RNA-Seq workflows in your Desktop

 The sequencing always synthesizes the reads in a 5’ -> 3 direction.
 (It is the way the DNA polymerase proceeds) so the template strand is traversed 3’ -> 5’.

-In single-end, the reads extend in the 5’ -> 3’ direction along the forward (plus) DNA strand (Figure 12.10).
+In single-end, the reads extend in the 5’ -> 3’ direction along the forward (plus) DNA strand (Figure 15.10).

 Single-end read orientation

-Figure 12.10: Single-end read orientation
+Figure 15.10: Single-end read orientation

 In paired-ends, the read 1 read extends in the 5’ –> 3’ direction towards read 2 along the forward (plus) DNA strand.
 As for the read 2 read, it extends in the 5’ –> 3’ direction towards read 1 along the reverse (minus) DNA strand.
 Read 1 is the reverse complement of the first 3’-most bases of the forward strand (therefore identical to the first 5’-most bases of the reverse strand) and read 2 is the reverse complement of the first 3’-most bases of the reverse strand (therefore identical to the first 5’-most bases of the forward strand).
-See the read 1 and read 2 orientations represented in Figure 12.11:
+See the read 1 and read 2 orientations represented in Figure 15.11:

 Paired-ends *FR* reads orientation

-Figure 12.11: Paired-ends FR reads orientation
+Figure 15.11: Paired-ends FR reads orientation

 Therefore the sequences of the two reads of a pair are pointing towards each other on opposite strands.
 When you align them to a genome, one read should align to the forward strand, and the other should align to the reverse strand, at a higher base pair position than the first one so that they are pointed towards one another.
 This is known as an “FR” read pair or “forward/reverse”, as this is the order in which they are placed.
 A read pair having this orientation is called a “proper pair”.
 There are other possible orientations, but we don’t need to go into them here.

 When you use IGV genomic browser you can see this orientation in the case of a read pair of a PE sequencing.
 Take into account that in IGV only the forward (plus) strand of the genome is displayed.
 With the “Color by” -> “read strand” option the read in the forward strand is colored red and the read of the reverse strand is colored blue.
 Observe in the figure above a read pair meeting the FR orientation.
-They are even more visible if you select “View in Pairs” option (Figure 12.12).
+They are even more visible if you select “View in Pairs” option (Figure 15.12).

 Paired-ends *FR* reads orientation as seen in IGV.

-Figure 12.12: Paired-ends FR reads orientation as seen in IGV.
+Figure 15.12: Paired-ends FR reads orientation as seen in IGV.

 Single-end or paired-ends, which is better?

 Both single-end (SE) and paired-ends (PE) can be used for measuring gene expression.
 PE offers the advantage over the SE that the distance covered by the R1 and R2 and the unsequenced sequence in-between is controlled on average (it is named “insert size” and is usually in an approximate range 200-600 bp) so the aligners can take advantage of this information to be more accurate in the correct alignment of the reads to the reference genome.
-The point is that a read pair properly (FR) oriented, covers a longer span in the genome (read_1 + inner_distance + read_2, Figure 12.13) and therefore a stronger evidence of being well aligned than a single read.
+The point is that a read pair properly (FR) oriented, covers a longer span in the genome (read_1 + inner_distance + read_2, Figure 15.13) and therefore a stronger evidence of being well aligned than a single read.

 Insert size in Paired-ends reads

-Figure 12.13: Insert size in Paired-ends reads
+Figure 15.13: Insert size in Paired-ends reads

 The main disadvantage of the PE protocol is that it is normally more expensive and time-consuming to generate than single-end reads.
 On the other hand, just for counting reads or calculate differential expression may be unnecessary to have such a high level of accuracy, especially if your species is well-annotated.
 But take into account that in the future you might want to reuse the reads intended to study differential expression to, for example, extend the study to look for alternative splicing.
 In that case, you will need to have done PE sequencing as SE is insufficient for alternative splicing analysis.

-Appendix 2: Strandness and RNA-Seq
+Appendix 2: Strandedness in RNA-Seq

-Sense and antisense strands in the transcription
+Representation of sense and antisense strands in transcription

 RNA-Seq protocols: unstranded vs. stranded

-Unstranded and stranded protocols
+Comparison of unstranded and stranded RNA-Seq protocols

-Figure 12.16: Unstranded and stranded protocols
+Figure 15.16: Comparison of unstranded and stranded RNA-Seq protocols

 Unstranded and stranded protocols and FASTQ files.

-Figure 12.17: Unstranded and stranded protocols and FASTQ files.
+Figure 15.17: Unstranded and stranded protocols and FASTQ files.

-Getting down to practicalities
+Getting Down to Practicalities

 Protocol Synonym Examples/Kits1 Description